kushalbhatia/duplicate-files/README.md

 1. Import os, hashlib, and time modules

-2. Create a global my_path variable, which scans all of the directories in the given path and reaches the created file.
+2. Create a global my_path variable, which scans all of the directories in the declared path.
 Then add my_path to the created files in steps 8 and 16

 3. Also create a global dictionary of hashed files, a global dictionary of duplicate files, a global ignore list of directories (you can add to this list if you want) and a timer